-This all began with the Four Absolutes adopted by the Oxford Groups in the 1930's and were expanded by Bill Wilson and Dr. Bob Smith to the current 12 Steps.
+This all began with the Four Absolutes adopted by the Oxford Groups in the 1930s and was expanded by Bill Wilson and Dr. Bob Smith to the current 12 Steps.
 Their chance meeting resulted in a sharing of experiences and ideas.
 They founded Alcoholics Anonymous on June 10, 1935 - Dr. Bob's first day of permanent sobriety.

 The Original Twelve Steps: